Cheddar Valley line

 The Cheddar Valley line was a railway line in Somerset, England, running between Yatton and Witham.
 It was opened in parts: the first section connecting Shepton Mallet to Witham, later extended to Wells, was built by the East Somerset Railway from 1858.
 Later the Bristol and Exeter Railway built their branch line from Yatton to Wells, but the two lines were prevented for a time from joining up.
 Eventually the gap was closed, and the line became a simple through line, operated by the Great Western Railway.

-The line became known as The Strawberry Line because of the volume of locally-grown strawberries that it carried.
+The line became known as 'The Strawberry Line' because of the volume of locally grown strawberries that it carried.
 It closed in 1963.
-Sections of the former trackbed have been opened as the Strawberry Line Trail, which runs from Yatton to Cheddar.
+Sections of the former trackbed have been opened as the Strawberry Line railway walk, which runs from Yatton to Cheddar.
 The southern section operates as a heritage railway using the name East Somerset Railway.

 History

 Main line railways

 Important inland market towns suddenly found themselves at a huge disadvantage when trunk railways connected competing communities, giving them cheap and fast transport of the necessities of life, and of their products.
 When the Great Western Railway (GWR) opened throughout between London and Bristol in 1841, the inhabitants of Wells and Shepton Mallet saw that a railway connection was important for them.